 Conductive shielding paint provides a very effective alternative method for shielding your guitar.
 Shielding paint offers advantages over copper tape in certain situations.
-Shielding paint makes it much easier to apply protective shielding to hard to reach areas and under components that you may not want to remove.
+Shielding paint makes it much easier to apply protective shielding to hard-to-reach areas and under components that you may not want to remove.

-It’s worth noting that not only does StewMac offer what is (arguably) the best shielding paint made for guitars, they also ship fast and have excellent customer service.
+It’s worth noting that not only does StewMac offer what is (arguably) the best shielding paint made for guitars, and they also ship fast and have excellent customer service.